cloudify-examples/cloudify-environment-setup/README.md

 ```

-# Trouble-shooting
+# Troubleshooting

 ## 502 Bad Gateway

-If `cfy profiles use [IP]` fails with this output, trying restarting the VM.
+- If `cfy profiles use ...` fails with this output, the service has started in error state.
+Try restarting the VM.

 ```shell
 <head><title>502 Bad Gateway</title></head>